Find Journal Articles, News, Conference Papers, and More

 NOTE: Google Scholar's number will almost always be wrong.
 It will be too high, because Scholar adds things that are not appropriate, such as lecture notes and Powerpoint slides.

-The library's Citing guide gives examples for the three main reference styles and some others.
+The library's Citing guide gives examples for the three main reference styles and some others, including AMA, which is the style that you are using.

 RefWorks is the citation manager that is supported by JHU.
 It is free for you.